kitten/setup-strong-strongswan/README.md

 ## Usage

-This installs an init.d script.
+This installs the `vpn-assist` init.d script.
 Systemd is backwards compatible to these scripts and thus you can use it to `start|stop|restart` the VPN server, which should also start itself automatically on startup.